rclone/rclone/docs/content/rc.md

 Returns a JSON object:
 - providers - array of objects

-See the [config providers command](/commands/rclone_config_providers/) command for more information on the above.
+See the [config providers](/commands/rclone_config_providers/) command for more information on the above.

 **Authentication is required for this call.**